 To recognize and encourage outstanding contributions to research in organic chemistry defined in its broadest sense.

-The award consists of a medallion and a replica, a certificate, and $25,000.
-The award will be presented biennially in odd-numbered years at the ACS National Meeting.
-The recipient shall deliver a lecture at the Biennial National Organic Chemistry Symposium of the American Chemical Society National Meeting and Symposium.
-The travel expenses to the Symposium will be paid.
+The award consists of a medallion, a certificate, and $25,000.
+The award is presented biennially in odd-numbered years at the ACS National Meeting.
+The recipient delivers a lecture at the Biennial National Organic Chemistry Symposium (NOS) of the American Chemical Society National Meeting and Symposium.
+The travel expenses to the Symposium are covered

-The award was established in 1959 by Organic Syntheses, Inc. and Organic Reactions, Inc., and is sponsored by those organizations and the Division of Organic Chemistry of the American Chemical Society.
+The award was established in 1959 by Organic Syntheses, Inc. and Organic Reactions, Inc., the Division of Organic Chemistry, and the American Chemical Society.
 The first award was made in 1959.

 RULES OF ELIGIBILITY